Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling

-Fig. \ref{fig2} illustrates the uncertainty principle of \textbf{Theorem} \ref{thm1}, highlighting some noteworthy characteristics.
+Fig. \ref{fig4} illustrates the uncertainty principle of \textbf{Theorem} \ref{thm1}, highlighting some noteworthy characteristics.
 The blue portion in the figure corresponds to the range of $\Gamma$ in the GFT domain, while in the GLCT domain, the ranges in the lower left and upper right respectively tend to $(0,0)$ and $(1,1)$ as the parameter continuously changes, as indicated by the additional red portion.
-If we set the inequalities given by \textbf{Theorem} \ref{thm1} to equality, we can determine the equations of the curve at the four corners of Fig. \ref{fig2}, namely the upper right, upper left, lower right, and lower left corners.
+If we alter the parameters of the GLCT, its range can either expand or shrink, which contrasts sharply with the fixed range of the GFT.
+And if we set the inequalities given by \textbf{Theorem} \ref{thm1} to equality, we can determine the equations of the curve at the four corners of Fig. \ref{fig4}, namely the upper right, upper left, lower right, and lower left corners.
 Notably, the upper right corner of the admissible region $\Gamma$ specifies the domain where the maximum energy concentration occurs in the vertex and graph spectral for $\phi(\zeta, \eta^{\mathbf{M}})$.
 The equation for this curve is obtained